CE-SDV-Unity/L2_GalleryCE_Workshop/README.md

-# L2_GalleryCE_Workshop
+# L2 Unity Foundation 2 - Connected Environments Studio

-Complete example of the CE Gallery
+The complete example of Sensor Data Viualisation - Lecture 1 and 2